Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Moduli spaces of twisted Higgs bundles

 Higgs bundles were introduced by Hitchin in \cite{HitchinHiggs} for $V=K_X$, in the context of gauge theory, namely as objects which are naturally associated to solutions to the now known as Hitchin equations.

 Given a vector bundle $E$ over $X$, let

 be the \emph{slope} of $E$.
-The vector bundle $E$ is called \emph{(semi)stable} if for every subbundle $0\ne F\subsetneq E$ we have
+Then $E$ is called \emph{(semi)stable} if for every subbundle $0\ne F\subsetneq E$ we have

-Similarly, a $V$-twisted Higgs bundle $(E,\varphi)$ on $X$ is \emph{(semi)stable} if for every subbundle $0\ne F\subsetneq E$ preserved by $\varphi$ (i.e., such that $\varphi(F)\subseteq F\otimes V$) we have
+Similarly, a $V$-twisted Higgs bundle $(E,\varphi)$ on $X$ is \emph{(semi)stable} if for every subbundle $0\ne F\subsetneq E$ preserved by $\varphi$ (i.e.\ such that $\varphi(F)\subseteq F\otimes V$), we have

 By \emph{degree} of a $V$-twisted Higgs bundle $(E,\varphi)$ on the curve $X$, we mean the degree of the underlying bundle $E$.
-Let $\SM_V(r,d)$ be the moduli space of ($S$-equivalence classes of) semistable $V$-twisted Higgs bundles $(E,\varphi)$ on $X$ of rank $r$ and degree $d$.
+In analogy with the classical $K_X$-twisted case, let $\SM^{\Dol}_V(r,d)$ denote the moduli space of ($S$-equivalence classes of) semistable $V$-twisted Higgs bundles $(E,\varphi)$ on $X$ of rank $r$ and degree $d$.
 When $V$ is a line bundle this moduli space was first constructed, via GIT, by Nitsure \cite{Ni}.
 A gauge theoretic construction for $V=K_X$ is given in \cite{HitchinHiggs}.
-In general, $\SM_V(r,d)$ exists as a consequence of Simpson's GIT construction of the moduli space of $\Lambda$-modules \cite{Si94} (the general notion of $\Lambda$-module will be reviewed in Section \ref{section:LambdaModules}).
+In general, $\SM^{\Dol}_V(r,d)$ exists as a consequence of Simpson's GIT construction of the moduli space of $\Lambda$-modules \cite{Si94} (the general notion of $\Lambda$-module will be reviewed in Section \ref{section:LambdaModules}).
 It is a quasi-projective complex algebraic variety and, moreover, we have the following Lemma which is a direct consequence of \cite[Proposition 3.3 and Theorem 1.2]{BGL11}.

 \begin{lemma} Suppose that $r\ge 1$ and $d$ are coprime and that $L$ is a line bundle with $\deg(L)>2g-2$, where $g\ge 2$ is the genus of $X$.
-Then the moduli space $\SM_L(r,d)$ is a smooth connected, so irreducible, quasi-projective variety of dimension $1+r^2\deg(L)$. \end{lemma}
+Then the moduli space $\SM^{\Dol}_L(r,d)$ is a smooth connected, so irreducible, quasi-projective variety of dimension $1+r^2\deg(L)$. \end{lemma}

-\begin{remark} There are choices of the twist $V$ which do not satisfy the assumptions of the Lemma and for which $\SM_V(r,d)$ is nonetheless a smooth variety.
+\begin{remark} There are choices of the twist $V$ which do not satisfy the assumptions of the Lemma and for which $\SM^{\Dol}_V(r,d)$ is nonetheless a smooth variety.
 For instance, the classical case $V=K_X$ from \cite{HitchinHiggs} and which was also considered in \cite[Proposition 3.3]{BGL11}.

 However, a condition similar to the one presented in the previous lemma is to be expected in general since there exist many examples of low degree twists for which the moduli space is not smooth and even not irreducible.